DougLeary/LedString/README.md

 * B: Blue, always lit
 * Y: Yellow, always lit
 * O: Off (same as setting the color to Black)
 * S: Switched on and off semi-randomly to give an appearance of habitation.
-At a random interval of SWITCH_MIN..SWITCH_MAX milliseconds, one randomly chosen led marked "S" is toggled on or off.
+At a random interval between SWITCH_MIN and SWITCH_MAX milliseconds, one randomly chosen led marked "S" is toggled on or off.
 * F: Fire (flickering simulation of a fireplace, torch, etc).
 Fire LEDs flicker independently of each other.

-An application may assign any other single character to a custom behavior, or override any of the standard ones (see example code Custom.ino).
+An app may assign any other single character to a custom behavior, or override any of the standard ones (see example code Custom.ino).

 Example: "WWOFW SSFWO OOWSS FSSSW"